Monty Python: Going solo

 Each member has pursued various film, television, and stage projects since the break-up of the group, but often continued to work with one another.
 Many of these collaborations were very successful, most notably A Fish Called Wanda (1988), written by Cleese, in which he starred along with Palin.
 The pair also appeared in Time Bandits (1981), a film directed by Gilliam, who wrote it together with Palin.
 Gilliam directed Jabberwocky (1977), and also directed and co-wrote Brazil (1985), which featured Palin, The Adventures of Baron Munchausen (1988), which featured Idle; he followed these with writing and directing an additional six (as of 2021) films.

-Yellowbeard (1983) was co-written by Chapman and featured Chapman, Idle, and Cleese, as well as many other English comedians including Peter Cook, Spike Milligan, and Marty Feldman.
+HandMade Films, the film studio that George Harrison co-founded to produce Life of Brian, contributed to British cinema in the 1980s, producing classics of the period including The Long Good Friday and Mona Lisa (both starring Bob Hoskins), Time Bandits, and Withnail and I, with the studio also launching Terry Gilliam's directorial career.
+Yellowbeard (1983) was co-written by Chapman and starred Chapman, Idle, and Cleese, as well as many other English comedians including Peter Cook, Spike Milligan, and Marty Feldman.

 Palin and Jones wrote the comedic TV series Ripping Yarns (1976–79), starring Palin.
 Jones also appeared in the pilot episode and Cleese appeared in a nonspeaking part in the episode "Golden Gordon".
 Jones' film Erik the Viking also has Cleese playing a small part.
 In 1996 Terry Jones wrote and directed an adaptation of Kenneth Grahame's novel The Wind in the Willows.
 It featured four members of Monty Python: Jones as Mr. Toad, Idle as Ratty, Cleese as Mr. Toad's lawyer, and Palin as the Sun.
 Gilliam was considered for the voice of the river.
 The film included Steve Coogan who played Mole.